 The Best Places to Find Parking in Waikiki

 When it comes to finding parking in Waikiki, you have options.
 Honolulu is tourist-friendly!
-There’s free street parking and lots, as well as metered parking and paid lots and garages.
+There’s free street parking, lots, metered parking, paid lots, and garages.
 It all depends on what your family needs during your vacation to Waikiki.